-How to Get a Refund of Social Security and Medicare Taxes
+How to Get a FICA Refund of Social Security and Medicare Taxes

 Are you entitled to a Social Security tax refund?

 You can potentially get the money back, and that's a good thing because although these percentages might sound relatively small, they can amount to a fair bit of change.
-For example, 7.65% of a $50,000 salary works out to a not significant $3,825.
-Wouldn't you rather have that money than pay it in FICA taxes?
+For example, 7.65% of a $50,000 salary works out to $3,825.

-- You must first attempt to claim a Social Security tax refund from your employer.
-If that fails, you can submit your refund claim to the Internal Revenue Service.
+You must first attempt to claim a Social Security tax refund from your employer.
+You can submit your refund claim to the Internal Revenue Service if that fails.

 How to Claim a Refund

-Attach a copy of your W-2 for the tax year in question to substantiate how much was withheld from your pay.
-Boxes 4 and 6 show how much Social Security and Medicare taxes were withheld.
-Include a copy of the page from your passport that displays your visa stamp, as well as INS Form I-94.
-You might also have to submit INS Form I-538 and IRS Form 8316 under some circumstances.
+Attach a copy of your Form W-2 for the tax year in question to substantiate how much was withheld from your pay.
+Boxes 4 and 6 on the W-2 show how much Social Security and Medicare taxes were withheld.

 Submit your paperwork to the IRS office where your employer files his 941 Forms.
-If you're entitled to reimbursement, you should receive it.
+You should receive reimbursement if you're entitled to it.
 Keep in mind, however, that there's a three-year statute of limitations for claiming tax refunds.

 This topic is also discussed in Chapter 8 of Publication 519, the U.S. Tax Guide for Aliens.